Hanah7511/financial-document-analyzer/README.md

 # AI Financial Document Analyzer – Debugged CrewAI System

+## Assignment Context

+This repository is a debugging and stabilization assignment for a CrewAI-based Financial Document Analyzer.

+The task was to identify deterministic bugs, fix broken tool integrations, and improve prompt design while preserving the original architecture (CrewAI + FastAPI + Agents + Tasks).

 ## 📌 Overview
 This project is a fixed and enhanced version of the provided CrewAI-based Financial Document Analyzer.
 The original repository contained multiple deterministic bugs, inefficient prompts, and non-functional tool integrations that prevented the system from working correctly.